Amundsen's South Pole expedition: Nansen and Fram

 In 1893 Nansen had driven his ship Fram into the Arctic pack ice off the northern Siberian coast and allowed it to drift in the ice towards Greenland, hoping that this route would cross the North Pole.
-In the event, the drift did not approach the pole, and an attempt by Nansen and Hjalmar Johansen to reach it on foot was likewise unsuccessful.
+In the event, the drift did not approach the pole, and an attempt by Nansen and his companion Hjalmar Johansen to reach it on foot was likewise unsuccessful.
 Nevertheless, Nansen's strategy became the basis of Amundsen's own Arctic plans.
 He reasoned that if he entered the Arctic Ocean via the Bering Strait, well to the east of Nansen's starting point, his ship would achieve a more northerly drift and pass near or through the pole.

 Amundsen consulted Nansen, who insisted that Fram was the only vessel fit for such an undertaking.
 Fram had been designed and built in 1891–93 by Colin Archer, Norway's leading shipbuilder and naval architect, in accordance with Nansen's exacting specifications, as a vessel that would withstand prolonged exposure to the harshest of Arctic conditions.
 The ship's most distinctive feature was its rounded hull which, according to Nansen, enabled the vessel to "slip like an eel out of the embraces of the ice".
 For extra strength the hull was sheathed in South American greenheart, the hardest timber available, and crossbeams and braces were fitted throughout its length.
 The ship's wide beam of 36 ft in relation to its overall length of 128 ft gave it a markedly stubby appearance.
 This shape improved its strength in the ice but affected its performance in the open sea, where it moved sluggishly and was inclined to roll most uncomfortably.
 However, its looks, speed, and sailing qualities were secondary to the provision of a secure and warm shelter for the crew during a voyage that might extend over several years.

 Fram had emerged virtually unscathed from Nansen's expedition after nearly three years in the polar ice.
 On its return it had been refitted, before spending four years under the command of Otto Sverdrup, charting and exploring 100000 sqmi of uninhabited territory in the northern Canadian islands.
 After Sverdrup's voyage ended in 1902 Fram was laid up in Christiania.
 Although the ship was technically the property of the state, it was tacitly acknowledged that Nansen had first call on it.
 After his return from the Arctic in 1896 he had aspired to take Fram on an expedition to Antarctica, but by 1907 such hopes had faded.
 Late in September of that year, Amundsen was summoned to Nansen's home and told he could have the ship.